ilberr/Angular-Project-/README.md

   - a link to orders list
   - a contact form

-List are loaded from static json files stored in the backend.
+List are loaded from static json files stored in the backend. ( Json server )